Welcome

 ARTSM is an informed and influential force in the field of Highways and Transport.
 The Association seeks to benefit Members through its representative role, aiming to influence technological developments and improve standards in traffic engineering and operations.

-Members are kept up to date with developments affecting the industry by means of regular emails from the Secretariat.
-We consult with Members on European and UK standards through our Working Group meetings and, when necessary, make representations on their behalf to both central and local government.
-The Association attends major trade exhibitions and conferences and also make regular contributions to the technical press dealing with issues that affect our members.
+Members are kept up to date with developments affecting the industry by the CEO.
+Through our working groups we consult with Members on European and UK standards and make representations on their behalf to central and local government and standards bodies.

 Working groups hold regular meetings to discuss issues in their respective fields of expertise.
 For more information on this please refer to the working groups pages from the menu above.

-For more information see : External Committee Scope 2023
+For more information see : External Committee Scope

 : Four reasons to be a member